leducp/KickCAT/README.md

 - Full EtherCAT State Machine
 - Process data read/write
 - CoE: Object Dictionary, SDO (including segmented and SDO Information)
+- EoE: frame tunneling and IP/address-filter parameter services
 - ESC support: LAN9252 (SPI), XMC4800
 - EEPROM provisioning tooling
 - Conformance Test Tool (CTT) validated (WDC_FOOT)

 ### Mailbox protocols

-CoE is fully supported on master and slave.
-FoE and EoE are planned.
+CoE and EoE are supported on master and slave (EoE at the protocol layer: fragment/reassemble, Set/Get IP, address filter; no host TUN/TAP bridge).
+FoE is planned.
 SoE, AoE, and VoE are not currently on the roadmap (no maintainer hardware to test against) -- contributions are welcome.
 See the [feature support matrix](docs/FEATURES.md) for the full breakdown.

 ### Tooling and GUIs